 The emergence of clinical decision support tools is a game-changer in patient care.
 They enable easier access to patient information and aggregate relevant patient data from disparate sources in one place.
 New clinical decision support solutions allow experts from various disciplines – oncologists, radiologists, surgeons, pathologists, nurse navigators and social care workers – to make more confident and timely decisions on the best possible treatment plans for their patients.

 The use of diagnostic and digital tools enables earlier, individualised interventions that can significantly reduce healthcare costs and effectively use available resources.
 At present, many countries in Asia Pacific are still below the World Health Organization’s recommendation of one doctor for every 1,000 patients.
-While advanced countries have adopted digital solutions to deliver personalised care, in emerging markets across Asia, capacity and capability building efforts that can improve healthcare delivery are currently underway.
+While advanced countries have adopted innovative digital solutions to deliver personalised care, in emerging markets across Asia, capacity and capability building efforts that can improve healthcare delivery are currently underway.

 *The information contained in this article was extracted from Edition 2019, Vol 6.Download This Volume